jim-schwoebel/allie/load_dir/README.md

 * 'devol' - genetic programming keras (https://github.com/joeddav/devol.git). &#x2611;
 * 'ludwig' - deep learning (simple ludwig). - convert every feature to numerical data.&#x2611;

+## settings
+* if compress == True, load in compressed model into memory and make predictions
+* load all models by folder and model type (audio_models, text_models, etc.)
+* only load models in if there are data in the folder.

 ## detailed instructions (classification predictions)

 1. Create a list of directories of classes